Kalyanesree/Module-11/Doubly Linked List: Insert Elements at the End.md

-# 📚 Doubly Linked List: Insert Elements at the End of a Doubly Linked List
+# EX 11 (A) Doubly Linked List: Insert Elements at the End of a Doubly Linked List

 This Python program demonstrates the creation and manipulation of a **Doubly Linked List** where elements can be inserted at the **end** of the list.
 The program also provides a method to traverse the list and display the elements.

 ---

-## 🎯 Aim
+## Aim

 To write a Python program that:
 - Implements a **Doubly Linked List**.